 No!
 It is not a test, but an assessment of competence and a continuous assessment of ability.
 Most trainees wishing to ride motorcycles/scooters on the road must undertake this course and obtain a cbt certificate.
 C.B.T trainees must reach a ‘minimum standard’ to obtain your Compulsory Basic Training certificate (dl196).
 The instructor will judge if you are competent to ride unaccompanied on the road without instruction before issuing the cbt certificate.

-Your eyesight and driving licence will also be checked before we start this session.
+Your eyesight and driving licence will also be check before we start this session.

 ELEMENT B: This element does not involve riding the machine.
 It is about on-site, hands-on training.you will be shown some basic machine safety checks-use of the controls-use of stands-wheeling the machine and starting and stopping the engine.